Prerequisites Page - Installer ProjectCopy link to this sectionLink to this section copied!

 TipYou can read more about the prerequisites repository in this article.

-The order in which the prerequisites and chained packages are displayed is the order in which they will be installed on the target machine.
+The order in which the prerequisites are displayed is the order in which they will be installed on the target machine.
 The [ Move Up ] context menu item or Shift + Up keys will move a package up.
 The [ Move Down ] context menu item or Shift + Down keys will move it down.

 New windows features bundle Use the [ Windows Feature bundle ] toolbar button or “New Windows Feature bundle” context menu item.